Guide

 • 5,500+ sq ft home: $26,000 to $30,000

-That does not mean every 2,000-square-foot house should expect a $20,000 quote.
-It means the real whole-home replacement number is often much higher than the low-end internet hook once sizing, duct evaluation, startup, and readiness work are included.
+It means the real whole-home replacement number is often much higher than the internet's low-end teaser once sizing, duct evaluation, startup, and readiness work are included.

 Geothermal heat pump

-Bryant's current homeowner page still places geothermal around $15,000 to $30,000, and the big reason is loop-field scope.
-Drilling, trenching, site access, and ground-loop design make geothermal a very different installation from a standard air-source system.
+Bryant's current homeowner guide still places geothermal around $15,000 to $30,000, and the reason is simple: loop-field work changes the job.

-If you are comparing geothermal with an air-source quote, do not assume they belong in the same pricing bucket just because both use the words "heat pump."
+Drilling, trenching, site access, and ground-loop design create a different installation path than a standard air-source system.
+If you are comparing geothermal with an air-source quote, do not assume they belong in the same pricing conversation just because both use the words heat pump.

 What does a heat pump cost for a 2,000-square-foot house?